alex-braun/react-wasm-rust-template/README.md

 The page will reload if you make edits to the src and web-assembly directories.\

 The first time this script runs, you will see a `compiled-wasm` directory auto generate in `src`.
-The contents of this folder should not be edited.
-Programming Rust should be from the `web-assembly` directory only, and will re-compile on save.
+Programming Rust should be from the `web-assembly` directory only, and will compile into `compiled-wasm` on save.

-You will also see any lint errors in the console.

 ### `yarn test`